pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

 - `USER`: The commit is the result of a user change (`put file`, `update pipeline`, `delete file`...)

     !!!
 Info
-        Every initial change is a `USER` change.
+        Every `USER` change is an initial commit.

 - `AUTO`: Pachyderm's pipelines are data-driven.
 A data commit to a data repository may trigger downstream processing jobs in your pipeline(s).
 The output commits from